Mikejo5000/vsts-docs-pr/docs/boards/work-items/follow-work-items.md

 ## Manage work items that you're following

 You can review and manage all the work items you've selected to follow from the Followed work items page.
-You access this page from the **Work>Queries** page.
+You access this page from the **Boards>Queries** page.

 <img src="_img/follows-followed-work-items.png" alt="Followed work items, Follow icon control" style="border: 1px solid #C3C3C3;" />